 Although being the main driver of economic growth, cities have simultaneously contributed to the most serious increase of environmental degradation, being simultaneously targeted by Climate Change effects.
 In this scenario, decision makers are called to identify the best actions for mitigation and adaptation of urban spaces, exploiting innovative Information and Communication Technologies (ICT) resources and approaches.
-Based on the City Sensing approach, the aim of this paper is to present a case study that demonstrates how the application of integrated ICT frameworks - including free Copernicus satellites data, big data sources and cognitive techniques – to urban regeneration practices such as green infrastructures can support decision makers and citizens in order to create a knowledge community which is aware about air pollutants and carbon emissions of its neighbourhood.
-Making risk visible and shared will contribute to the modelling of a resilient, inclusive and sustainable city.
+The research methodology is based on the City Sensing approach, and the presented case study demonstrates how to integrate different ICT frameworks - including free Copernicus satellites data, big data sources and data visualization techniques – to support urban regeneration processes.
+The case study relates to the design of green infrastructures in urban context and shows how to create an interactive and multi-temporal visual framework to support decision makers and citizens to evaluate the real effectiveness of air pollution mitigation and carbon emission reduction projects.
+This contribution can have a significant impact both on decision makers who aims to be more transparent and inclusive, and visual designers who wants to better exploit the potential of the new public environmental data sources in designing services for more sustainable cities.

 Green infrastructures and satellite images: the case study of Munich